movementlabsxyz/MIP/MD/md-112/README.md

 - MIP: Technical excerpt that specify the concrete ideas, technical details and requirements for a technology.
 - Blog post: Informal piece that explain the author's thoughts on a technology, and that may be focused on important MIPs.
-- Light paper: High-level overview of a technology, and that may include concrete ideas, technical details and requirements.
+- Litepaper: High-level overview of a technology, and that may include concrete ideas, technical details and requirements.
 They may be updated when new blog posts are published, or when the technology matures.
 They are in essence a **live paper**.
-- White paper: A long-form piece that provides a deep dive into a technology, and that may include concrete ideas, technical details and requirements.
+- Whitepaper: A long-form piece that provides a deep dive into a technology, and that may include concrete ideas, technical details and requirements.
 They are the *north stars*, i.e. the technological distinguishing feature of the technology.

 ### D3: Create a process to make technological vision updates accessible to the community